OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-database/sql-database-elastic-scale-use-entity-framework-applications-visual-studio.md

     …

         // C'tor for data dependent routing.
 This call will open a validated connection
-        // routed to the proper shard by the shard map manager.
+        // routed toohello proper shard by hello shard map manager.
-        // Note that the base class c'tor call will fail for an open connection
+        // Note that hello base class c'tor call will fail for an open connection
-        // if migrations need to be done and SQL credentials are used.
-This is the reason for the
+        // if migrations need toobe done and SQL credentials are used.
+This is hello reason for hello
-        // separation of c'tors into the data-dependent routing case (this c'tor) and the internal c'tor for new shards. public ElasticScaleContext(ShardMap shardMap, T shardingKey, string connectionStr) : base(CreateDDRConnection(shardMap, shardingKey, connectionStr),
+        // separation of c'tors into hello data-dependent routing case (this c'tor) and hello internal c'tor for new shards. public ElasticScaleContext(ShardMap shardMap, T shardingKey, string connectionStr) : base(CreateDDRConnection(shardMap, shardingKey, connectionStr),
             true /* contextOwnsConnection */)